meiniKi/FazyRV/README.md

 ## Licensing

-The core in the folder `rtl` is licensed under the MIT license.
+The FazyRV core (`rtl/*`) is licensed under the MIT license.
 This license may _not_ apply to the remainder of the repository.